 Furman posted an email from Junya Ishigami + Associates on his Instagram account two weeks ago, wherein the Japanese studio units out terms for an unpaid internship.

-The e-mail is going on to say that the studio cannot assist with visas for remote places applicants.
+The email says that the studio cannot assist with visas for remote places applicants.

 The campaign against unpaid labor in architecture